Song Registration

 This ensures all parties have approved the final version of the registration.

-Step 7: Submit for Review
+Step 7: Submit for Registration

 Once all approvals are collected, you can submit the song to Worth:

-- Click "Submit for Review"
+- Click "Submit for Registration"

 - ✅ All ownership organizations have approved